Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Methodology

 where, $x = R/R_{scale}$ and $I_n$ and $K_n$ are modified Bessel functions computed at $1.6x$ for stars and $0.53x$ for gas \citep[c.f.][]{PS1996, Karukes2017}.

-\subsubsection{Bulge Component}
+\subsubsection{Bulge component}

-First, we would like to emphasise that our RCs are not well resolved within the 5 kpc where we expect the bulge to contribute significantly, i.e., the bulge is unresolved in our data.
-Thus, we assume that the bulge is a point mass, so that its contribution to the circular velocity becomes:
+First, we would like to emphasize that our RCs are not well resolved within the 5 kpc where we expect the bulge to contribute significantly, that is, the bulge is unresolved in our data.
+Thus, we assume that the bulge is a point mass, so that its contribution to the circular velocity becomes